personal shopper

 Credit: West Elm

-Next to foundational furniture pieces like your bed frame or sofa, dining tables are a major investment.
+Next to foundational furniture pieces like your bed frame or sofa, dining tables are a major essential home investment.
 Pick the right one, and it’ll be in yours for a lifetime.
-Fortunately, West Elm has a ton of exceptionally stylish and high-quality options.
-As your Personal Shopper, we ventured out to test every West Elm table on the showroom floor, including the bestselling Anton Solid Wood Dining Table.
+Fortunately, West Elm has a ton of exceptionally stylish and high-quality options to consider on your search.
+That’s why the retailer was one of our first stops in our Personal Shopper series.
+It’s been a few years since then, so we decided to circle back to test every West Elm dining table on the showroom floor right now — and reexamine our favorites to see if they still hold up.

 Credit: AT Media